-If you have a global customer base and want to charge all the customers the same price, you can use the Consistent Pricing option.
-This option allows you to configure a consistent charge for your product or service, regardless of the taxes applicable and the customer's country/region.
+If you have a global customer base and would want to charge all the customers the same price, you can make use of the Consistent Pricing option.
+This option allows you to have a flat-rate charge for your product or service, regardless of the taxes applicable and the customer's country/region.

-To enable consistent pricing option, follow these steps:
+To enable consistent pricing options, follow these steps: